Discover more from The Tactical Notebook

 The model for the proposed mountain howitzer batteries came from analogous units of the old Austro-Hungarian armies.
 Armed with 105mm pieces that could either be pulled by a single horse or carried, in parts, on the backs of pack animals, these tackled tasks beyond the capability of batteries armed with mountain guns of the ordinary type.
 (Clément-Grandcourt would have preferred to employ mountain howitzers with a caliber of 120mm or so.
 Such weapons, however, did not yet exist.)

-Source: Lieutenant-Colonel Clément-Grandcourt, “La Tactique d’après guerre et ses applications au Levant (VII): Organisation, Armament, Outillage,” Revue d’Infanterie, Volume 66, Numero 397 (octobre 1925), pp. 575-577
+Source: Lieutenant-Colonel Clément-Grandcourt, ‘La Tactique d’après guerre et ses applications au Levant (VII): Organisation, Armament, Outillage’ [‘Tactics after the War and its Application in the Levant (VII): Organization, Weapons, Equipment’] Revue d’Infanterie, Volume 66, Numero 397 (octobre 1925) pages 556-585

 How about gas used by the Germans AND the Brits/Entente.
 Understudied perhaps